utiko/StoryboardIdentification/README.md

 Tool which allows you easy instaniate View Controllers from storyboards with autocomplete.
 Forget about copy-pasting Storyboard IDs, and keeping them up to date in your code.
+Autocomplete will show you only view controllers available by ID on specified storyboard.

 ![](assets/example.png)